-It will take about 5 minutes to generate a report like the following:
+It can take few minutes to generate a report like the following:

 Take note of the feature importance ranking in the bar chart.
 This gives you an approximation of which features have strong predictive signals.

-We will now add a new data source to your existing flow.
+We will now add additional data to your existing flow.

-SELECT the Import sub tab and click on the Snowflake icon.
+SELECT the Import tab at the top and click on the Snowflake icon.

 Run the following query to extract the unemployment rate data that you obtained from the Snowflake Data Marketplace.